joswong13/spending_tracker/README.md

 - [x] improved readability in month view
 - [ ] ability to change colors (low priority)
 - [x] added const to widgets that will never be re-rendered when ChangeNotifier fires (eg. Text widgets and TextStyle widgets)
+- [x] added a confirmation dialog before deleting a transaction